● Honest comparison

 When to choose TapKat

 Choose TapKat when you have already procured the prize (a sponsor-donated car, an in-kind donation, a museum-piece vehicle) and want continuous real-time payouts as donations come in.
-TapKat deposits to your bank account in real time as funds clear, which is genuinely useful if cash flow timing matters more than a single end-of-campaign wire.
+TapKat deposits to your bank account in real time as funds clear, which is genuinely useful if cash flow timing matters more than Daily Deed's continuous direct settlement to the charity's merchant account.
 They have a strong portfolio in classic-car, aviation, and museum verticals.
 Requires a 501(c)(3) with at least 1 year of tax-exempt status.

 FAQ